tbates/tbates.github.io/_posts/1950-08-10-practical-power.markdown

 From what I've seen, the purpose of “truemodel” is just to allow the  function to detect which (only one?) parameter has been fixed by comparing  “false model”  to true model?
 Why not just offer up mxPower(model= myModel, parameterUnderTest =  "One Factor.A[1,6]”)

-i.e., if  “truemodel” is soley used to identify the parameter the user wants to test, why not just let them specify its label (and even value, which would be easier still to play with).
+i.e., if  “truemodel” is solely used to identify the parameter the user wants to test, why not just let them specify its label (and even value, which would be easier still to play with).
 So:

 mxPower(nullModel= m2, parameter= "One Factor.A[1,6]", nullValue = .3, n = 1000)